-In light of the recent economic recession, when companies all over the country are downsizing and finding a good job is next to impossible, millions of people have taken to starting their own businesses and are hoping to earn a considerable income through their own efforts.
+As companies all over the country are downsizing and jobs are lost or because workers are retiring but need more income, millions of people have taken to starting their own businesses and are hoping to earn a considerable income through their own efforts.
 While many individuals have succeeded as small business owners, some were met with failure simply because of inadequate planning.
 The truth is that starting a new business takes a lot of time and effort; you need to consider certain factors before launching a business.
 If you’re toying with a business idea you think is going to be a hit, ask yourself a few questions before you take the plunge into the business world.

 Four Steps to Finding New Clients for your Home Business

 When Should the Holiday Shopping Season Start?

 What is Inventory and why is it Important to your Business?

 What to do When you Can’t Pay Your Bills

 How to Budget on a Variable Monthly Income

 How Far Back can a CRA Reassessment go?